Dear prospective applicant:

 Students will live in on-campus housing alongside undergraduate participants

-in other summer research programs and two graduate student resident advisors.
+in other summer research programs and multiple graduate student resident

-Rutgers is conveniently located on the main train line between New York and
+advisors.
+Rutgers is conveniently located on the main train line between

-Philadelphia (about an hour away from each) and offers easy driving access
+New York and Philadelphia (about an hour away from each) and offers easy

 The focus of the REU program, as its name suggests, is research.